Marco Luciano

-Marco José Luciano (born September 10, 2001) is a Dominican professional baseball shortstop for the San Francisco Giants of Major League Baseball (MLB).
+Marco José Luciano (born September 10, 2001) is a Dominican professional baseball utility player in the New York Yankees organization.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants.
 He signed with the Giants as an international free agent in 2018, and made his MLB debut in 2023.

 Early life

-Marco José Luciano was born on September 10, 2001, in San Francisco de Macoris, Dominican Republic.
+Marco José Luciano was born on September 10, 2001, in San Francisco de Macorís, Dominican Republic.